Unique Day of the Dead Decorations for Your Altar

 Image: Flan and Apple Pie

-Be sure to involve kids in the festivities by letting them help build an altar, reading books about Day of the Dead together, or gathering a few craft supplies and making tissue paper flowers, garlands, and papel picado as a family.
+Be sure to involve kids in the festivities by letting them help build an altar, reading books about Day of the Dead together, or gathering a few supplies to for a fun Día de Muertos-themed craft night where you can make tissue paper flowers, garlands, and papel picado as a family.
 These projects should serve as opportunities for you to teach children about the significance of the holiday.

 day of the dead makeup